-Read on to learn how to make the creamiest, dreamiest smoothie with all natural ingredients.
+Read on to learn how to make the creamiest, dreamiest smoothie with all natural ingredients + 10 ultra creamy smoothie recipes.

-It’s not always necessary to make your smoothie feel like milkshakes in your mouth, but sometimes it’s nice to have a creamy, healthy treat.
+It’s not always necessary to make your smoothie feel like milkshakes in your mouth, but sometimes it's nice to have a creamy, healthy treat.
 A lot of times, extra creamy means extra content (more protein, fiber, fat, etc.).
-This makes creamy smoothies a great replacement for meals or post-workout drinks.
+This makes creamy smoothies a great replacement for meals as well as post-workout drinks.

 1. Use fruits with soluble fiber